 Everyone should have access to safe water

-We improve the quality of life of thousands of people in Latin America through access to water, sanitation, hygiene and the power of art.
+We have improved the quality of life of more than 235,000 people in Latin America in phase 1 of the Program, through access to water, sanitation, hygiene and the power of art.

 without access to safe water

 This means that a third of the region's population is cut off from sustained access to drinking water.